|

 annotations to other web resources, but also contain databases of full-text

+laws and/or publish online journals.
 Legal Online Services are commercial services

 that provide computer-assisted legal research (CALR) systems to legal